-- K. extortion;

-- L. failure to give correct name;

-- M. false alarm, making of (this includes pulling a fire alarm);

-- N. falsifying or altering records (for example, computer records or attendance notes);

-- 0. fighting;
+- L. failure to give correct name; - M. false alarm, making of (this includes pulling a fire alarm); - falsifying or altering records (for example, computer records or attendance notes); - 0. fighting;

 - P. gambling;

 - Q. gang participation or display of gang-like behavior;

 - R. hazardous material, possession of;

 - S. hazing;

 - T. hitting someone;

 - U. interference with school personnel;

-- V. interference with the movement of another student; - W. leaving school grounds without permission; - X. physical force, use of against someone; - Y. profanity; - recordings of fighting or acts of bullying, assault, or battery, whether staged or real; posting or disseminating or posting to the internet; - AA. repeated misconduct; - BB. school rule, violation of a; (e.g. dress code violation); - CC. sexting; - DD. sexual activity at school, at a school activity, or on a school bus;
+- V. interference with the movement of another student;

+- W. leaving school grounds without permission;

+- X. physical force, use of against someone;

+- Y. profanity;

+- recordings of fighting or acts of bullying, assault, or battery, whether staged or real; posting or disseminating or posting to the internet;

+- AA. repeated misconduct;

+- BB. school rule, violation of a; (e.g. dress code violation);

+- CC. sexting;

+- DD. sexual activity at school, at a school activity, or on a school bus;

+- EE. sexual or other harassment;

+- FF. stealing;